Muhal Richard Abrams: 1950s and 1960s

 Abrams started out "playing all kinds of gigs - blues, jazz, stage shows, rhythm and blues, and church socials."
 His musical abilities earned him jobs working with "everyone from Dexter Gordon and Max Roach to Ruth Brown and Woody Shaw."

 In the mid-1950s, Abrams was becoming better known as both a pianist and a composer.
 A strong influence on his direction as a pianist at that time was King Fleming, for whom Abrams also composed and arranged.
 Another local man, William E. Jackson, helped Abrams develop his arranging and orchestration skills.
 Abrams co-founded a quintet named the MJT+3, and recorded with them in 1957, resulting in Daddy-O Presents MJT+3, which contained several of his compositions.
 Abrams also became more involved in investigating the "occult arts" around 1959 or 1960, and joined the Rosicrucians.

 Abrams's son, Richard Jr., was at high school in the early 1960s.

-Still eager for self-development, Abrams was introduced to, and then acquired, books on musical composition written by Joseph Schillinger.
+Still eager for self-development, Abrams was introduced to and acquired books on musical composition written by Joseph Schillinger.
 In the books, Abrams found topics that resonated, including the incorporation of spirituality into music.
 At a more practical level, the pianist reported that "The Schillinger stuff taught me to break things back down into raw material – where it came from – and then, on to the whole idea of a personal or individual approach to composition."

 Abrams was able to apply his learning after organising young musicians in the area into an ensemble that rehearsed at the C&C Lounge in Chicago from 1961.
 This became known as the Experimental Band, and "became a forum for Abrams to test his new, Schillinger-influenced compositional palette."